JakubSmahovsky/diplomovka/README.md

 We do not delete the tamarin input after completion, it remains in `theory.spthy`.

 ## Building from source
 Everything in the recommended installation still applies, but you can build the jar yourself.
-Since you are reading this, you have to build it from source unless you contact me to get the packages version.
-Instead of getting our fork of Tamarin-Prover in the package, you will have to clone it from [github](https://github.com/JakubSmahovsky/tamarin-prover).
+Since you are reading this, you have to build it from source unless you contact me to get the packaged version.

 ### Generate ANTLR4 parsers